Saltwater intrusion and land subsidence destroy northern Nile Delta archaeological sites

 The Parallel Small Baseline Subset (P-SBAS) approach was employed to process the Sentinel-1 SAR scenes using the “CNR-IREA P-SBAS Sentinel-1 on-demand” service on the ESA Geohazard Thematic Exploitation Platform (https://geohazards-tep.eu).

-The authors gratefully acknowledge the support of the European Space Agency (ESA), as this research was conducted under project ID 3b11cK, supported by the ESA Network of Resources Initiative.
+The authors gratefully acknowledge the support of the European Space Agency (ESA), as this research was conducted under project ID 3b11cK, supported by the ESA Network of Resources initiative.
 We extend special thanks to Dr. Hervé Caumont for his exceptional technical support throughout our work on the Geohazards Thematic Exploitation Platform (Geohazards TEP).

 1 Like